natashamcintyre/thermostatchallenge/ReadME.md

 So that my pipes don't burst
 I want the thermostat to have a minimum temperature of 10

+As a user
+So that I save money
+I want the thermostat to have a power saving mode

+As a user
+So that I save money
+I want the power saving mode to have a max temp of 25

 Class     |    Properties  |  Methods
 -|-|-|
-Thermostat |  temperature, min | set_temperature, up, down
+Thermostat | powersave, temperature, min, max | set_temperature, up, down